Complete Business Valuations

 My many Valuation Clients…

-Just received the following from one of my former clients, and I thought
+Received the following from a former client, and I thought

 you would be interested in his comments: